 The engine fits nicely into a tube for compact designs.

-Click on the link for a video of the above engine.
+< >Click on the link for a video of the engine below.

-This device produces up to 24 gallons of distilled water a day while it charges batteries, makes domestic hot water and heats space.
-It employs an ordinary household pressure cooker on a low simmering fire.
+This device produces many gallons of distilled water a day while it charges batteries, makes domestic hot water and heats space.
+Distilling spirits and food cooking are additional functions for this system.
+It employs an ordinary household pressure cooker or a small water tube boiler on a low simmering fire.
 Its closed-loop system recycles the exhaust heat and maintains the water level in the boiler for high efficiency.
-This model steam engine operates the system on 4 to 30 psi of steam pressure.
+This model steam engine operates the system on 2.5 to 30 psi of steam pressure.
 The system is scalable for larger requirements.
 License is available.
-Look at video below.

 For information about obtaining manufacturing licenses, go to the "Licenses" page.

 Do to recent retirement of the present owner, the four patents listed above are now available for purchase.
 Inquire by sending an e-mail or a phone call to: 949 581 2529, E-mail: mailto:email@example.com